mkopciuszynski/arpes/docs/source/writing-plugins-basic.rst

 coordinate units (mm for all distances, rad for all angular measures), and ensuring the coordinates necessary to allow momentum conversion are attached.
-If you want to learn more about writing data plugins, have a look at the in depth description of how they work in the `second part </writing-plugins>`__ of this tutorial.
+If you want to learn more about writing data plugins, have a look at the in depth description of how they work in the :doc:`second part </writing-plugins>` of this tutorial.